Frank Cotroni: Expansion into Ontario

 In July 1983, Frank sent Simard to Ontario where he met with Johnny Papalia in Hamilton on behalf of Frank.
-Papalia, the most powerful Mafia boss in Hamilton, accepted Simard's presence in southern Ontario as the Cotroni family outranked the Papalia family; the crucial moment in the Papalia–Simard meeting occurred when the latter phoned Cotroni in Montreal and then handled the phone to Papalia where Cotroni confirmed that Simard represented him.
+Papalia, the most powerful Mafia boss in Hamilton, accepted Simard's presence in southern Ontario as the Cotroni family outranked the Papalia family; the crucial moment in the Papalia–Simard meeting occurred when the latter phoned Cotroni in Montreal and then handed the phone to Papalia where Cotroni confirmed that Simard represented him.
 Frank seized the Ontario market, with Simard bringing Quebec strippers to Toronto clubs, where he allowed Papalia to put his pinball machines in his clubs.

-In late 1983, Roy McMurtry, the Ontario Attorney General, summoned all of the police chiefs in Ontario to a secret conference in Toronto, where the police chiefs in a joint memo to McMurtry stated: "By far our greatest concern must be the Cotroni family of Montreal...
+Cotroni frequently visited Toronto in the company of the boxer Eddie Melo who served as his bodyguard where he usually met Simard and Rocco Zito.
+Cotroni always stayed at the Delta Chelsea Inn, where a young woman who worked there was also his mistress.
+With Papalia co-opted into working with the Cotroni family, Cotroni was well placed to take control of Toronto underworld.
+Domenic Racco, the boss of the Siderno Group, was a drug addict known for his immature behaviour while the Commisso brothers had been imprisoned in 1982.
+In late 1983, Roy McMurtry, the Ontario Attorney General, summoned all of the police chiefs in Ontario to a secret conference in Toronto, where in a joint memo to McMurtry they collectively stated: "By far our greatest concern must be the Cotroni family of Montreal...
 Needless to say, we consider [Frank] Cotroni our most serious threat".
 Cotroni was reported to have stated that Toronto was just as lucrative a market as Montreal, but unlike Montreal, the police in Toronto were not as corrupt, making Toronto a more difficult market to operate.

 In November 1983, Simard and associate Richard Clément killed Mario Héroux, but unknowingly only severely wounded Robert Hétu, in their Toronto hotel room after they conspired to kill Clément.
 Hétu testified against Simard and Simard was arrested and convicted, until he became informant against Frank Cotroni and the family; this resulted in an eight-year sentence for manslaughter against Frank, Francesco and two associates in 1987 for the Montegano murder.
 To replace Simard as his Toronto agent, Cotroni hired the boxer Eddie Melo.
 On 16 September 1984, Vic Cotroni died of cancer, leaving Frank as boss.